manuelarte/rust_maze/README.md

-# Deep and Breadth First Search in Rust #
+# Depth and Breadth First Search in Rust #

 ## Introduction ##